 Read on to learn about some of the symptoms that may indicate a blood clot.

-Swelling, redness, pain, and tenderness are all signs of a blood clot in your leg, especially when these symptoms occur in only one leg.
+These symptoms especially point to a blood clot when they occur in only one leg.
 That’s because you’re more likely to have a clot in one leg as opposed to in both legs.
 There are some other conditions and factors that could explain these symptoms, however.

-To help distinguish a potential blood clot from other causes, Thomas Maldonado, M.D., vascular surgeon and director of the Venous Thromboembolic Center at NYU Langone Medical Center, offers some more detailed thoughts on what someone might feel if they have a blood clot.
+To help distinguish a potential blood clot from other causes, Thomas Maldonado, MD, vascular surgeon and medical director of the Venous Thromboembolic Center at NYU Langone Medical Center, offered some more detailed thoughts on what someone might feel if they have a blood clot.

-For one, the pain might remind you of a severe muscle cramp or a charley horse.
-If your leg is swollen, elevating or icing the leg will not reduce the swelling if it is a blood clot.
+For one, the pain might remind you of a severe muscle cramp or charley horse.
+If your leg is swollen, elevating or icing the leg won’t reduce the swelling if it’s a blood clot.
 If icing or putting your feet up makes the swelling go down, you may have a muscle injury.

 With a blood clot, your leg may also feel warm as the clot worsens.
 You may even notice a slight reddish or bluish hue to your skin.
 This may appear darker brown or discolored on darker skin.